vinhhoala/ENACT-Business-Models/BusinessModels/GeneSIS.md

     </td>
     <td rowspan="1">
       <p>
 Solution has been designed with specific support for all the infrastructure continuum.
 It is technology agnostic as well as cloud and platform independent.
-Faster time-to-market, better agility
+Faster time-to-market, better agility.
+It seamlessly integrates with security and privacy mechanisms for better trustworthiness.

 Same language includes runtime information, and in particular execution flow can be monitored when ThingML is used.
-Faster time-to-market, better agility  </p>
+Faster time-to-market, better agility. </p>
     </td>
   </tr>
   <tr>